-Most maintenance departments have a preventive maintenance (PM) plan, but not every organization is satisfied with that plan.
-Continuous improvement leads to growth, so you should always look for ways to improve your current processes.
-If you are doing research on how to improve your preventive maintenance plan, read on for 12 tips from our computerized maintenance management (CMMS) system experts.
+Preventive maintenance (PM) is one of the foundations for a well-run maintenance program.
+While many maintenance departments have procedures in place, there always room to improve a preventive maintenance plan.
+Continuous improvement leads to growth, so you should always look for ways to make your current processes better.
+If you are looking to take your maintenance operations to the next level, follow these 12 tips for improving your preventive maintenance plan from our computerized maintenance management system (CMMS) experts.

 Tips for your Assets

-- What does it take to maintain your equipment? (tools, parts, labor resources, and costs)
+- What does it take to maintain your equipment? (e.g., tools, parts, labor resources, and costs)

 - Is it cheaper to replace older models than to continue performing maintenance on them?

 - Does the cost of downtime outweigh the cost of replacing the asset?

 - Do any of your existing assets pose a safety hazard?

 - Does your current equipment meet all organizational goals?

 - Do you have the parts inventory to service machines quickly?